Vishwajeet2103/Student-Management-System/README.md

 11) Will be redirected to (http://localhost/phpmyadmin/)

-12) Create a database "dbms" excatly and import students.sql
+12) Create a database "dbms" exactly and import students.sql

 13) Refresh  http://127.0.0.1:5000